hugogirard/durableFunctionFormRecognizer/README.md

 # Installation

-This section describe all the steps you need to install this sample in your Azure environment.
+This section describes all the steps you need to install this sample in your Azure environment.

-## Step 1 - Fork the Github Repository
+## Step 1 - Fork the GitHub Repository

 Click the button in the top right corner to Fork the git repository.

 ![function](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/fork.png)

-## Step 2 - Create a Service Principal needed for the Github Action
+## Step 2 - Create a Service Principal for the GitHub Action

-All the creation of the Azure resources and deployment of all applications is done in this sample using a Github Action.
+All the creation of the Azure resources and deployment of all applications is done in this sample using a GitHub Action.
 You will need to create a service principal that will be used to deploy everything.

-To do this, please follow this [link](https://github.com/marketplace/actions/azure-login).
+To achieve this, please follow this [link](https://github.com/marketplace/actions/azure-login).
 Be sure to save the output generated by the command line.
-You will need it after to create a **Github Secret**.
+You will need it after to create a **GitHub Secret**.

-The ouput will look like this below.
-Copy paste it in your clipboard.
+The output will look like below.
+Copy it in your clipboard.

 ![sp](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/spoutput.png)

-## Step 3 - Create needed Github Secrets
+## Step 3 - Create needed GitHub Secrets

-For the Github Action to run properly you need to create 3 secrets.
+For the GitHub Action to run properly you need to create 3 secrets.

 First go to the Settings tab.